-In Waterford County Council, the target for frequency of inspection is based on the results of the risk assessment for official controls.
+In Laois County Council, the target for frequency of inspection is based on the results of the risk assessment for official controls.
+The audit team were advised that, typically, high risk establishments were inspected more than once a month (approximately 1.5 times a month) and medium risk establishments were inspected monthly.

-As part of the audit, the audit team examined information in relation to the numbers and outcome of inspections which had taken place, in the five approved establishments assessed as part of this audit.
-A total of 79 official control inspections were carried out between January 2010 and June 2011, in the 5 establishments.
+As part of the audit, information was examined relating to the numbers and outcome of inspections which had taken place in the 11 approved establishments assessed as part of this audit.
+A total of 266 official control inspections were carried out between January 2010 and June 2011, in these establishments.

-The audit team noted that there were ten inspection reports in which the inspection type had not been recorded.
-The audit team were advised that these would have been surveillance inspections.
+The audit team noted that there were 29 inspection reports in which the inspection type or the inspection outcome had not been recorded.
+The audit team noted that 17 of these 29 inspections took place in 1 establishment.